-This is an individual exam, about 3 hours long, held during the PBL session of week 16.
+This is a 3 hour individual exam, held during the PBL session of week 16.

 - 1. The exams may be reviewed at the request of the students during week 17. - 2.
 All students must achieve a 50% average between the problem-solving exam and the final exam in order to achieve credit for the course.